We’ve been putting Quest Pro through its paces since the weekend – here’s what we think.

 Halo Strap & Comfort

 Most VR headsets use a ski-goggle-style strap design, either elastic or rigid.
 This distributes the visor’s weight across your cheeks, forehead, and nose, secured against the back of your head with side straps and a top strap.
 This idea is used in mainline Quests, Pico headsets, Valve Index, HP Reverbs, Oculus Go, and the original Oculus Rift and HTC Vive.
-It crushes the sinuses under your lower forehead and cheeks.
+But it crushes the sinuses under your lower forehead and cheeks.
 Pressure against the sinuses is very uncomfortable, so unless the visor is very light it’ll hurt in long sessions.

 Quest Pro uses a different approach: the “halo strap” design.
 Halo straps put all the pressure against your upper forehead.
 The Oculus Rift S was Facebook’s only previous headset with a halo strap.
 It was first widely shipped in PlayStation VR, and Sony still uses it for PSVR 2.
 Microsoft chose this approach for HoloLens 2, which Quest Pro actually bears a striking resemblance to.